 Why are unpaid invoices showing on the Income & Expenditure Report?

-If your accounting basis in ExpensePlus is set to 'accruals' (typically churches and charities with an annual income of over £250,000) AND you have the setting for auto-accruals enabled, then ExpensePlus will automatically accrue for both purchase expenditure and invoice income.
+If your accounting basis in ExpensePlus is set to accruals AND you have the setting for auto-accruals enabled, then ExpensePlus will automatically accrue for both invoice income and purchase expenditure.

-This means that income will show within your reports based on the date the customer is invoiced, rather than the date you are paid.
+This means that, within your reports, income will show based on the date you invoice the customer, rather than the date you receive the customer's payment.

-For example, if you invoice a customer for £100 in February for room hire, then this income will show in February (regardless of when they pay).
+If you invoice a customer for £210 in February for room hire, then this income will show in February (regardless of when the customer pays) - see screenshot 1 below.

-From a 'cash point' of view, this money may still be outstanding at the end of February, in which case the £100 you are owed will be showing on the 'Accounts receivable' line of your balance sheet.
+From a 'cash' point of view, this money may still be outstanding at the end of February, in which case the £100 you are owed will show on the 'Accounts receivable' line of your balance sheet.
+(You can view individual items owed by opening your balance sheet and clicking the 'Accounts receivable' line in the 'Current Assets' section.) - see screenshots 2 and 3 below.

-At the point the customer pays you, and this incoming amount is reconciled against the invoice, the balance sheet automatically updates.
-The 'Accounts receivable' line of your balance sheet reduces by £100 to reflect that this money is no longer owed to you.
+At the point the customer pays, and this incoming amount is reconciled against the invoice, the balance sheet will automatically update.
+The 'Accounts receivable' line of your balance sheet will reduce by £100, to reflect that this money is no longer owed to you.

 Top tip: if you have auto-accruals turned on, then it's worth checking at the end of each month that your accounts receivable balance is correct, and that the amounts showing as owed are correct.